mflorence99/el-3270/README.md

 npm install
 ```

-Next, in another terminal session start the dev server for the Angular client.
+Next, start the dev server for the Angular client.
 This way, hot reload of the client is supported.

 ```
 npm run serve
 ```

-Finally, in yet another session, start the Electron app itself:
+Finally, in another session, start the Electron app itself:

 ```
-npm run electron
+npm run test
 ```

 ## UI Tour